 But, I do like Caraway.
 A lot.

 It's good for people who don't have a lot of time to scrub pots and pans since the clean-up is so easy.
 And it's worth it if you're willing (and able) to treat the pans gently.
+But you probably can make do with a single pan rather than a full set.

 If you're rough with your kitchen gear, or always cook on high heat, you might want to skip ceramic nonstick.